Getting Started with Visa In-App Provisioning API

 How Does It Work?

-Visa In-App Provisioning currently supports Universal Card Enrollment and In-App Provisioning for Apple Pay1, Google Pay2 or Samsung Pay3.
+Visa In-App Provisioning currently supports Universal Card Enrollment and In-App Provisioning for Apple Pay, Google Pay, and Samsung Pay.

-Clients have the option to directly call the Visa In-App Provisioning API using encrypted card.
+Clients have the option to directly call the Visa In-App Provisioning API using encrypted card data.

-Universal Card Enrollment API enables Visa clients to digitally register accounts with Visa in real time.
-Once registered, client developers receive back a universal card identifier, that can be used inter-operably for accessing certain other Visa services like Visa In-App Provisioning without directly having to handle sensitive PAN data or without having to re-register and maintain card data repetitively across multiple Visa products in the future.
+The Universal Card Enrollment API enables Visa clients to digitally register accounts with Visa in real-time.
+Once registered, client developers receive a universal card identifier that can be used interoperably for accessing certain other Visa services, such as Visa In-App Provisioning, without directly handling sensitive PAN data or having to re-register and maintain card data across multiple Visa products in the future.

-In-App Provisioning API enables clients to request encrypted card data using the universal card identifier from Universal Card Enrollment API.
-Clients can pass this encrypted card data payload to Apple Pay, Google Pay or Samsung Pay wallet for tokenization.
-This token then becomes active on the Pay Wallet and is pushed to the consumer's device.
+The In-App Provisioning API enables clients to request encrypted card data using the universal card identifier from the Universal Card Enrollment API.
+Clients can pass this encrypted card data payload to Apple Pay, Google Pay, or Samsung Pay wallets for tokenization.
+This token then becomes active in the Pay Wallet and is pushed to the consumer's device.

 Things to Know